gsoft-inc/wl-squide/CONTRIBUTING.md

 Under [packages/](packages/) are the actual packages composing the federated application shell.

 [@squide/core](packages/core/) is a package including the core functionalities of the shell, like the runtime and the messaging infrastructure.
-The shell architecture is very similar to an [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), whereas the ports are mostly what consistitute the core package.
+The shell architecture is very similar to an [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), whereas the ports are mostly what constitutes the core package.

 [@squide/react-router](packages/react-router/) is a [React Router](https://reactrouter.com/en/main) implementation of the shell routing capabilities.
 This implementation is offered as a standalone package because the shell could eventually support alternative routing libraries like [TanStack router](https://tanstack.com/router/v1).